Sidi Azaz labor camp: Conditions

 Robert Satloff describes the camp at Sidi Azaz as "chaotic and ill-managed".
 The site was established in an open desert area, and featured few permanent structures.
 After a few months, a barbed-wire fence enclosing the camp was constructed.
 Survivor Amishadai Guetta describes the camp's environment as scorching hot and "pocked by snakes and scorpions".

 Labor for the imprisoned mostly consisted of railway building and road repairs, though some men were assigned to kitchen and cleaning tasks in the camp itself.
 Men with specialized skills were employed in office work.
 After morning roll call, men were sent out to work in groups of approximately 50 to 60, supervised by privileged overseeing prisoners (capi) as they fulfilled their daily quotas.
 The workday was from 6:00 AM to 4:00 PM.
 The prisoners successfully lobbied to have Shabbat often recognized as a day of rest, and a "provisional synagogue" in the camp with a torah scroll is credited by historian Jens Hoppe with strengthening the resilience of the prisoners at Sidi Azaz.
 Ordinary inmates slept in tents of four to five men, while capi, commandants, and guards slept in barracks.
 Italian officers commanded the camp, while members of the Italian African Police guarded.
 German officers visited Sidi Azaz to inspect progress weekly.
 Pugliese reports that relations between the Jews and the Italian soldiers were "good, for the most part"; the two groups often ate together.

 Drinking water, described by Guetta as murky, was pumped from Bedouin wells.
 Daily rations consisted of "approximately one pound of bread, and rice or macaroni at midday".
 This was occasionally supplemented by canned food, and prisoners who brought money into the camp were able to purchase food from local Arabs, including onions, dates, barley, and meat.
 Such trade was permitted by the camp's management.
 Capi also sometimes allowed individual prisoners to purchase food in Homs for the camp.
 Jewish and non-Jewish residents of Tripoli learned of the conditions at Sidi Azaz through the visits of prisoners' family members and members of the Jewish community.
 As a result, a food relief effort was organized by the deputy of the Jewish community in Tripoli, particularly targeting the weakest inmates at risk of starvation in the camp.
-Jens Hoppe notes a subsidy of 59,859 lire ($498 USD) for "militarized and requisitioned workers" at Sidi Azaz listed in the Tripoli Jewish community's 1943 financial report.
+Jens Hoppe notes a subsidy of 59,859 lire (US$498) for "militarized and requisitioned workers" at Sidi Azaz listed in the Tripoli Jewish community's 1943 financial report.
 No information about attempted escapes or resistance at Sidi Azaz is known.